We're here to help!CALL TODAY: 954-568-3636

 Because of the complexity of federal maritime laws, it is important to speak with a maritime attorney after being involved in a boating, offshore, or port accident.
 If you are a worker, a lawyer can review which federal acts apply to your case.

 If you are not a worker, but instead were injured as a passenger on a boat, cruise ship, or yacht, then federal maritime law will still apply to your case.
 You need to work with an admiralty and maritime law firm that is well-versed with these federal statutes and case law to ensure you have the best chance at bringing a successful claim for compensation.

-To learn more about the maritime law that applies to your case and your legal options, call the Law Offices of David I. Fuchs at (954) 568-3636, or reach out via the online form to schedule a free consultation of your case.
+To learn more about the maritime law that applies to your case and your legal options, call the David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636, or reach out via the online form to schedule a free consultation of your case.

 If you cannot come to the Fort Lauderdale office, accident attorney David I. Fuchs will send a representative to see you.
 His staff speaks English and Spanish.
 Se habla Inglés y Español.